 Book mentioned: The Impeachers: The Trial of Andrew Johnson and the Dream of Just a Nation by Brenda Wineapple

-Book mentioned: The First 90 Days by Michael Watkins
+Book mentioned: The First 90 Days: Proven Strategies for Getting Up to Speed Faster and Smarter, Updated and Expanded by Michael Watkins

 Books mentioned: Any Presidential Biography

 Previous guests mentioned in this episode: Jim Nussle, Chuck Fagan, Jill Nowacki (episodes 4, 18, 37, 64 & 82)

 [02:14] – Welcome back to the show, Jim!

 [02:51] – Jim shares what he is most excited about on a national level, he has seen in credit unions over the last ten months.

 [04:55] – How have you grown as a leader over the last year?

 [06:51] – Jim discusses his biggest concerns for the credit union movement overall.

 [09:36] – Jim says that if you want to get along with your family, don’t talk politics at the table during the holidays.